-Between April 1, 2020 and May 12, 2020, the Company sold an aggregate of 1,864,485 shares of common stock in "at-the-market" equity offerings and received aggregate net proceeds of approximately \$2.0 million.
+Between July 1, 2020 and August 11, 2020 the Company sold an aggregate of 1,000,000 shares of common stock to Lincoln Park under the Purchase Agreement and received aggregate net proceeds of approximately \$1.1 million.

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations